Givatayim: State of Israel

 Givatayim was declared a city in 1959.

 Education and culture

 Givatayim has 41 kindergartens, 9 elementary schools and 4 high schools.
 As of 2018, the city has one of the highest rate of secondary school matriculation in the country.
 Mayor Ruven Ben-Shachar initiated a special high school exam assistance program that after 3 years resulted in an 11% increase of high school test results in 2010.

-Thelma Yellin High School for the Arts alumni include Shai Maestro, Shira Haas, Ohad Knoller, Ilanit, Mili Avital, Ziv Koren, Yael Tal and Maya Dunietz.
+Thelma Yellin High School for the Arts alumni include Michal Yannai, Ido Mosseri, Tal Mosseri, Shai Maestro, Dikla Hadar, Shira Haas, Ohad Knoller, Ilanit, Mili Avital, Ziv Koren, Yael Tal and Maya Dunietz.

 Urban development

 Eurocom Tower is a 70-story skyscraper consisting of four apartment towers and a 50-story office building.
 A large square connects to surrounding areas with bridges and underground passes.
 The complex is near Ramat Gan and its Diamond Exchange District.

 In addition to Eurocom Tower, other high-rise projects are planned for the city.
 According to former Givatayim mayor Reuven Ben-Shahar, the municipality's policy is to promote high-rise construction on the city's outer edges, while preserving the fabric of residential neighborhoods deeper within the city, including the city center.
 Current plans for the northwest of the city envision high-rise towers along Katznelson and Aliyat Hanoar Streets near the boundaries of Tel Aviv and Ramat Gan.
 As part of the redevelopment, Katznelson Street will be colonnaded along its length and a 2-meter-wide cycle paths are planned for both sides of the road, with one lane for buses and another for cars.